ARMmbed/DAPLink/docs/PORT_TARGET_FAMILY.md

-# Adding A New Target
+# Adding A New Target Family
 Adding new target support requires creating a flash algo blob and the implementation for some stub functions.
-Target support is added to the `source/target/<mfg>/<target>` directory.
+Target support is added to the `source/family/<mfg>/<target>` directory.
 At minimum, 3 files are needed.
 The first is `source/target/<mfg>/target_reset.c`

 ```c
 /**